jizel/snap-im-tests/tests/README.md

 You can omit `--info` switch but you would cut yourself from valuable logging messages which tells you what is exactly going on.

+## How do I build whole Data platform?

 ## Snapshot Docker private image repository